-Lenin the politician.
-Lenin combined Marxism with the general working class strategy, but at the same time he applied it concretely to thatstrategic task involving the fate of the Russian working class.
-It may be said that at the Army Staff Academy he studied not only Clausewitz, Moltke, and their like, but he studied at the same time, as no-one else in Russia, the territory of the future Russian protetarian war.
-Herein lies the whole of Lenin's genine: in his utmost intensity of intimate contact with his field of activity.
-International Press Correspondence
+Here in lies the point of transition from Lenin the theorist to Lenin the politician.
+Lenin combined Marxism with the general working class strategy, but at the same time he applied it coucretely to that strategic task involving the fate of the Russian working class. 't may be said that at the Army Staff Academy he studied not only Clausewitz, Moltke, and their like, but he studied at the same time, as no-one else in Russia, the territory of the future Russian proletarian war.
+Herein lies the whole of Lenin's genius: in his utmost intensity of intimate contact with his field of activity.

-1 must take some other opportunity of debating why so great a mind as that of Rosa Luxemburg was not capable of understanding the correctness of Lenin's principles on the origin of Bolshevism; I can only outline the fact.
+I must take some other opportunity of debating why so great a mind as that of Rosa Luxemburg was not capable of understanding the correctness of Lenin's principles on the origin of Bolshevism; I can only outline the fact.
 Rosa Luxemburg did not grasp concretely the economic and political difference between the fighting conditions of the Russian proletariat and those of the proletariat of Western Europe.
 Therefore she inclined to Menshevism in the year 1904.
 Menshevism, regarded historically, was the policy of the petty-bourgeois intelligentzia, and of those strata of the proletariat most closely related to the petty bourgeoisie.
 Regarded methodologically, Menshevism was an attempt at transferring the tactics of the West European labor movement to Russia.
 If we read an article by Axelrod or Martov on the independence of development in the working class, "which has to learn to stand on its own feet," it appears exceedingly plausible and striking to anyone who has grown up in the Western European labor movement.
 I remember very well that when I became acquainted with Russian social democratic polemics during the first revolution, but was not yet familiar with concrete Russian actuality, I could not comprehend how anybody could deny such elementary truths.
 This magnificent plan lacked nothing except the pre-requisites for the application of its tactics, and today it is historically proved that all the speeches delivered by the Mensheviki on the "independence of the labor movement" were in reality only speeches on the necessity of the Russian labor movement subordinating itself to the Russian bourgeoisie.